Shailendre/XSSFTableParser/README.md

 # XSSFTableParser
-This is sample application to parse the different xssftable table layouts usinf apache poi
+This is sample application to parse the different xssftable table layouts using apache poi